NeighborEmbedding#

 • lr (float or 'auto', optional) – Learning rate for the optimizer.
 Default is 1e0.

 • optimizer_kwargs (dict or 'auto', optional) – Additional keyword arguments for the optimizer.
+Default is ‘auto’, which sets appropriate momentum values for SGD based on early exaggeration phase.

 • min_grad_norm (float, optional) – Tolerance for stopping criterion.
 Default is 1e-7.